 If you accept the offer of a place, you will be required to attend an Induction and Needs Assessment Afternoon at the University of Reading.
 This will be an opportunity to meet the University tutor, who will help you identify pre-course targets to prepare you for your training.

 How school placements work

-We provide an inspiring curriculum built on thematic activities and first-hand experiences, which motivates and challenges the children through investigative and creative learning.
 The school is a well-organised, stimulating and secure learning environment in which children's previous knowledge is challenged and enhanced, and where their best efforts are celebrated.
 In partnership with parents, we aim to prepare the children to cope with our continuously changing world, encouraging self-discipline and the ability to co-operate with others, whilst displaying tolerance, consideration and mutual respect.

 The PGCE Primary programme runs from September to the beginning of July.
 The programme is organised, with a balance of school and university based training which will support you on your learning journey.

 Whilst on the programme you will work in two different schools.
 In each placement you will work alongside experienced teachers and gradually assume more responsibility for planning and teaching as your training progresses.
 Throughout this process, you will be supported by school based mentors and a University tutor.
 Assessment is on-going and against the Teachers Standards.

 The University based aspect of the programme comprises curriculum subjects and the wider professional role.
 We aim to develop the pedagogical and practical skills necessary to be an Outstanding teacher, as well enhancing subject knowledge.

 The course fees for 2020/2021 are as follows:

 Candidates should normally have a 1st, 2:1 or 2:2 honours degree.
 All candidates must have at least a C grade (or equivalent) for GCSE Maths, English and Science.